Effects of quenching protocols based on parametric oscillators: Zero-delay second order correlation functions

+In Figure \ref{g2 caso 2} we have plotted typical curves for the correlation function $g_2$ that elucidate the various influences of the shift parameter $t_s$ entering the parametric frequency.
 If $\underline{t_s=0}$, an initial augment for $g_2$ that reminds of that seen in case 1 is followed by a sort of asymptotic saturation with extremely weak signs of fluctuations.
 When one is concerned with high occupation numbers, a super-poissonian regime is obviously realized in relatively short time.
 The major differences one has in the initial magnitude of $g_2$ for the very low occupation numbers vanishes in the course of dynamics, as curves tend asymptotically to attain values in a small domain.
 Being more attentive to the first trait of the curves, it is seen that the successive minor fluctuations are in fact anticipated by rather unperceivable variations in the rate of the function's growth.
-So it is intuitive that the case possesses \textit{in potentia} the characteristics for sustaining larger oscillation in the $g_2$ spectra whenever changes are introduced via nontrivial time shifts $t_s\neq0$.
-If $\underline{t_s<0}$, pronounced oscillations indeed arise owing to the major degree of nonadiabaticity of frequency variations to which states are subjected in their initial dynamics.
+So it is intuitive that the case possesses the characteristics for sustaining large oscillations in the $g_2$ spectra whenever changes are introduced via nontrivial time shifts $t_s\neq0$.
+If $\underline{t_s<0}$, pronounced oscillations indeed arise owing to the major degree of non-adiabaticity of frequency variations to which states are subjected in their initial dynamics.
 A regime of regularity in the oscillator of $g_2$ appears after a transient time.
 In the first course of dynamics, the frequency increases to reach its maximum, and a first local maxima is in fact exhibited by $g_2$ through a peak above the $t_s=0$ curve.
 After this peak, the $g_2$'s profile stays below the $t_s=0$ curve, but goes towards it oscillating.
 When sufficient time is passed, the curve for $g_2$ with $t_s<0$ sustains more regular oscillations, whose maxima get close to the $t_s=0$ curve.
 The increasing of the occupation number let the magnitude of shape variations diminish.
+If $\underline{t_s>0}$, obviously departures from the $t_0$ curves are realized to a minor extend.
+By comparison with plots when $t_s=0$, a bit higher values can be detected in the initial growth of $g_2$, and lower ones later on.